jina-ai/docs/chapters/jina_box/index.md

 ## Jinabox

-##### Jinabox is a lightweight, customizable omnibox.
-You can use it for searching text, images, videos, audio or any kind of data with a Jina backend.
+##### Jinabox is a lightweight, customizable front end for searching text, images, videos, audio or any kind of data with a Jina backend.

+Ready to learn Jina?
+Read our [101 tutorials](../101/index.md).

 ![jina box](jinabox.gif)